You may be thinking about whether to buy a ceramic heater or radiant heater and you don’t want to rush with either.

 Smart

-Some radiant heaters even have a WiFi option, so you can control them over your smartphone.
+Some radiant heaters even have a WiFi option so that you can control them over your smartphone.

 I believe radiant heaters became popular because of their advanced technology.

-Let me tell you a bit more about the best radiant heater on the market right now.
+Let me tell you more about the best radiant heater on the market.

 Recommended Radiant Heater: Heat Storm HS-1500-PHX